jannishinkelmann/jh-fotos/README.md

 - TypeScript JavaScript preprocessor

 External libraries like bootstrap and jQuery may be included via CDN for development.
 For production all librarys are hostet on the webserver.

+The Repository may not include processed files like css and js.
+Just include SASS files and AngularJS files.